 Cascade Lake Trail is a 2.4 mile moderately trafficked loop trail located near Olga, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Hike around Cascade lake in Moran state park on Orcas Island, WA.

 Nice, easy trail.
 Recommend walking counter-clockwise.
 And recommend taking the detour to Cascade falls (.9 each way) for more of a challenge and the falls are a beautiful reward.

 We combined this hike with the add on loop to cascade falls.
 Very nice views and changing terrain.
 Steep in sections and the stated elevation gain is misleading as the ups and downs are near constant.
 We started and ended at day use beach, great views of lake all around the loop.

 I went with a friend and came in the short hike.
 Being from Arizona the temperature was nice and cool well canopied trees and lovely soft groomed paths.
 We just hiked in to the Cascades and back out.